Lend-X/lend-x-protocol/README.md

 ## Contract Architecture

-The Lend-X Protocol provides a high degree of decoupling of Business Logic, Storage, and Access Control layers.
-Additional layers of abstraction are introduced to isolate specialized logic and storage which allows the protocol usage in a modular fashion in that non-core functionality can be easily removed or extended without impact to core functionality.
-This flexibility also provides a certain level of frictionless upgradeability to core contracts while preserving state and keeping redeployment gas costs to a minimum.

 The Lend-X protocol is designed with considerable influence from the concepts used by the following projects and articles:

 [OpenZeppelin & Aragon - Proxy Libraries in Solidity](https://blog.zeppelin.solutions/proxy-libraries-in-solidity-79fbe4b970fd)